Skills

 Skills in Practice:

-When making a skill check, a character rolls a 1d100 in a percentage based roll where the total level of a skill sets the difficulty of the check.
+In Endeavour, there are two forms of skill checks, there are difficulty class based checks and contested checks.
+When making a difficulty class based skill check, a character rolls a 1d100 in a percentage based roll where the total level of a skill sets the difficulty of the check.
 The result of the die roll needs to be less than or equal to the total skill value.
 A die result of 100 is always considered to be a failure on the check.
 If the total skill level after modifiers would put the difficulty to below 1, the skill check cannot be succeeded.
+Weapon skills are an exception to this and always succeed on a natural 1.
+When making a contested skill check, each character involved rolls a 1d100 plus their total skill value and compares their success level against each other character contesting the check.

 Circumstances surrounding a skill check can alter the difficulty of a check.
-When determining the difficulty of a skill check, the Game Master can declare the challenge is easier or harder than normal.
-The following modifiers are then applied to the difficulty.
+When determining the difficulty of a skill check, if the ability doesn't notate a success category, the Game Master can declare the challenge is easier or harder than normal.
+Refer to the following table for the different success categories:

 Exceptions: